Swedish finance minister given more time to try to form new government | Politics

 Swedish finance minister given more time to try to form new government

 Swedish Finance Minister Magdalena Andersson has been given more time to try to form a new government, and is hopeful of striking a deal with the Left Party to become the country's first female prime minister.
-Andersson is in negotiations with the Left Party to gain their support ahead of a potential vote.
+Andersson is negotiating with the Left Party over support in a potential confirmation vote.

-Andersson is in negotiations with the Left Party to gain their support ahead of a potential vote.
-The speaker said in a statement that he had extended the deadline until Nov.
-22, after a request from Andersson.
-"The conversations were constructive so in the sense, it is worth asking for more time.
+Andersson is negotiating with the Left Party over support in a potential confirmation vote.
+Parliament's speaker said in a statement that Andersson now had until Nov.
+22. "The conversations were constructive so in that sense it is worth asking for more time.
 I think we can reach an agreement," Andersson told a news conference.

 It relied on support from parties on the left and right and Andersson will also need to find support from outside the current coalition to win a confirmation vote in parliament.
 While she does not need a majority in the 349-seat house to back her as prime minister, she must avoid a majority voting against her.

-She has secured the backing of the center-right Centre Party but she will also need tacit support from the Left Party.
+She has secured the backing of the centre-right Centre Party but she also needs tacit support from the Left Party.
+If Andersson passes a confirmation vote, she faces a tough task to push through a budget later this month.

+On Tuesday, three opposition parties said they would back an alternative finance bill.
+Without support for the government's budget from the Left Party and the Centre Party, the opposition's bill would be passed.
+The Centre Party - which was formerly part of a right-of-centre government - and the Left Party - the former communists - have very different policy priorities.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)